turingant/Notes/_posts/2016-03-08-introducing-hydejack.md

 ~~~

 ### How to Add a New Tag
-Tags are possible, but they are not meant to be used #instagram #style: #food #goodfood #happy #happylife #didimentionfood #yougetthepoint.
-Each tag requires some setup work.
+Tags are not meant to be used #instagram #style: #food #goodfood #happy #happylife #didimentionfood #yougetthepoint, as each tag requires some setup work.
 I tend to think of it as categories that can be combined.

 1. Add an entry to `_data/tags.yml`, where the key represents a slug and provide at least a `name` value and optionally `image`, `color` and `description`.